Relational Therapy in NYC

 Does insurance cover relational therapy?

 We are an out-of-network provider.
 If you have out-of-network coverage for behavioral health services, your insurance will cover relational therapy in full or in part.
 Check your out-of-network plan to confirm your exact coverage.
+We also offer lower fees if you don’t have enough coverage or need to pay out of pocket.
+Visit our Rates and Insurance page or reach out to us for more information.

 How much does it cost for relational therapy?